ma-asad/Scientific-Calculator/README.md

 ## Description
 This is a fully featured scientific calculator written in Python using the CustomTkinter GUI.
 The calculator is designed to handle a wide range of mathematical operations, from basic arithmetic to scientific functions.

+This project has been completed as part of the Middlesex University CST1500 Coursework 3.

 ## Features

 - Basic arithmetic operations: Addition, Subtraction, Multiplication, Division